Credit Cards Business Credit Cards

 Secured business credit cards

-Although there are a number of reasons you might be looking for an EIN-only business credit card, a secured credit card could be a good alternative if your main reason is a poor personal credit score or bad credit for your business.
+Although you might be looking for an EIN-only business credit card for several reasons, a secured credit card could be a good alternative if your main reason is a poor personal credit score or your business has bad credit.

-Some secured credit cards for businesses may only require you to share your EIN, while other secured business cards may still require your SSN.
-This might make them a good fit for small startup businesses or partnerships, as well as sole proprietors.
-The benefit of a secured card is that it could help build your business credit history as you use the card responsibly.
+Some secured credit cards for businesses may only require you to share your EIN, while others may still require your SSN.
+This might make them a good fit for small startup businesses, partnerships, and sole proprietors.
+A secured card could help build your business credit history as you use the card responsibly.

 One example of a secured business credit card is the First National Bank of Omaha Business Edition Secured Mastercard Credit Card.
 This business card enables you to choose a credit limit between $2,000 and $100,000 but requires you to secure it with a deposit totaling 110% of your credit limit.